Understanding the cost of your website:

 Basically, you need a domain (the name), a host (the place/computer where your website will be running) and the design/develop of your website (how your website will look and work).

 The domain is the “name of your website”.
 It is the word your visitors need to type in the browser in order to reach your company on internet.

 You need to have one and it needs to be yours.
 This is one of the first disadvantages of many of the cheap or free websites.
 You do not pay for it but also you do not own it.

-Owning your domain is very important.
-You do not want another company to use your name, you must have full control of it.
+Own your domain is very important.
+You do not want another company use your name, you must have full control of it.